-Michelle Edwards is now in year 28 of her educational journey.
+Michelle Edwards is now in year 30 of her educational journey.
 She started her journey as a teacher at Parkview High School and Hall High School in the Little Rock School District followed by ten years as a math facilitator at Parkview Arts and Science Magnet High School.
-She is currently the district Multi-Site Math Facilitator for secondary schools in Little Rock School District.
-Throughout her years in education, Michelle has also worked as an adjunct professor in the Education Department at Philander Smith College and as a content facilitator for the APPEL program.
+She is currently a district Math Instructional Facilitator for secondary schools in Little Rock School District.
+Throughout her years in education, Michelle has also worked as an adjunct professor in the Education Department at Philander Smith College and as a content facilitator for the APPEL (ArPEP) program.

 Michelle received a Bachelor of Business Administration with emphasis in Accounting from the University of Houston and a Masters in Secondary Mathematics Education from University of Arkansas Little Rock (UALR).
 In 2006 she received the Presidential Award for Excellence in Mathematics Teaching, and she became National Board Certified in Early Adolescence/Mathematics in 2007.

 Michelle entered the field of education to make a difference in children’s lives by helping them develop an understanding and appreciation of mathematics.
 She believes that every student can learn mathematics, and the task of teachers is to figure out the best possible ways to provide students the mathematical opportunities to learn.

 Michelle is a member of the following professional organizations: National Education Association, Arkansas Education Association, National Council of Teachers of Mathematics, Arkansas Council of Teachers of Mathematics, Arkansas Association of Math Leaders and the Benjamin Banneker Association.